 If the dryer isn’t stopping when expected, it’s possible the sensor bars have shorted by coming into contact with each other.
 There is a simple test you can perform using a multimeter that will help you troubleshoot a moisture sensor to determine if the part is malfunctioning or not.

-- Set the multimeter’s range selection dial to the highest setting for ohms of resistance (the high setting is required to get an electrical continuity reading for most moisture sensors).
+- To test the dryer moisture sensor with a multimeter, set the multimeter to measure ohms of resistance at a high setting (the high setting is required to get an electrical continuity reading for most moisture sensors).

-- Contact the black meter lead to one of the sensor bars and the red lead to the other bar.
+- Place one meter lead on each of the sensor bars.
+Contact the black meter lead to one of the sensor bars and the red lead to the other bar.
 If the meter display shows that ohms of resistance are present, you’ll know the sensor has shorted and the component will need to be replaced.

 - Keeping the meter leads on the bars, apply a wet cloth across both bars.
-The meter display should show the ohms of resistance changing if the sensor is working properly since the wet cloth allows electricity to be conducted between the bars.
+The meter display should show the ohms of resistance changing.
+A change in resistance when a wet cloth is applied to the sensor bars indicates the sensor is functioning properly.

-- If the ohms of resistance do not change after applying the wet cloth, it’s possible the bars have become coated with dryer sheet residue and are unable to accurately detect the moisture.
+- If the resistance doesn’t change, the sensor might need cleaning or replacement.
+It’s possible the bars have become coated with dryer sheet residue and are unable to accurately detect the moisture.
 Clean the bars with a light vinegar solution and repeat the test.
-If the ohms of resistance still do not change, you will likely need to replace one or both of the sensor bars, or the entire moisture sensor assembly.
+If the resistance doesn’t change, the sensor might need cleaning or replacement.

 More dryer repair help from Repair Clinic